srli/SoftwareDesign/README.md

 -day(#)

 Misc
--Uncatagorized stuff that belongs with SoftDes
+-Uncatagorized stuff that belongs with Soft-Des